AdeebZaidi/Advanced-Expense-Tracker/README.md

 - Input your expenses, select the appropriate category, and add descriptions.
 - View your expenses in a list format and filter them by category.
-- Analyze your spending patterns with interactive charts.
+- Analyze your spending patterns with interactive UI.

 **Contributing:**